 “For you granted him authority over all people that he might give eternal life to all those you have given him.”
 Can you see that Christ did not come at that time to give eternal life to the world, but only to those persons the Father had given Him?
 “Those persons” are Israel, the Church, called out from mankind to be trained as the priests of God, to know God and Christ in a very special way.
 According to the Old Testament Prophets, multitudes of people all over the world will one day be brought to the Light of God shining from Israel.

 Nations will come to your light, and kings to the brightness of your dawn.
 (Isaiah 60:3)

-From the resurrection of the Lord until the present hour has been, and yet is, the Church Era.
+The Church Era started at the resurrection of the Lord, and continues to the present hour.
 Those not called to be members of the Church can be saved from wrath by believing in Christ and being baptized in the name of the Father, Son, and Holy Spirit.
 Also by being kind to the servants of Christ.

 After Jesus returns, He and the firstfruits of His Church will govern the nations on the earth.

 There will be a thousand years, during which the less mature of the Church will remain in the heavenly Zion and come to maturity under the teaching of those whom the Lord chooses.
 When they have been prepared, they will descend to the earth as the new Jerusalem and bring the Presence and guidance of God to the “sheep” saved from the nations.

 Then the King will say to those on his right, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.”
 (Matthew 25:34)

 The verse above is not speaking to the Church, but to those of the nations who have received Jesus Christ as their Lord.
 The Church is the “Kingdom” being prepared to assist the “sheep” from the nations as they learn to serve God.